Dedifferentiation: Observed markers of dedifferentiation

-However, the markers selected to represent dedifferentiation can differ according to tissue and cell types that are being studied.
+However, the markers selected to represent dedifferentiation can differ according to the tissue and cell types that are being studied.
 For example, in mice myotubes, dedifferentiation is marked by a decreased expression of Myogenin, a protein present in differentiated myotubes.

-Involved Pathways
+Involved pathways

-Some of the pathways that have shown interaction in dedifferentiation are MSX1, Notch 1, BMP, and Wnt/β-Catenin.
+Some of the pathways that have shown interaction in dedifferentiation are MSX1, Notch 1, BMP, and Wnt/β-catenin.